-If you are between the ages of 16 and 64 and need extra help with day-to-day activities or have trouble getting around due to long-term ill health or disability, you may be able to claim Personal Independence Payment (PIP).
+If you need extra help with day-to-day activities or have trouble getting around due to your condition, you may be able to claim Personal Independence Payment (PIP).

-PIP has two parts: a 'daily living component' and a 'mobility component'.
+PIP has 2 parts – a 'daily living component' and a 'mobility component'.
 You can get either component or both together, depending on your needs.

 The daily living component

-The rate you are paid depends on whether your ability to carry out daily living activities is limited or severely limited.
+The rate you're paid depends on whether your ability to carry out daily living activities is limited or severely limited.
 This is tested under the PIP assessment.

 The mobility component

-The rate you are paid depends on whether your ability to carry out mobility activities is limited or severely limited.
+The rate you're paid depends on whether your ability to carry out mobility activities is limited or severely limited.
 This is tested under the PIP assessment.

-If you qualify for the enhanced rate, you may also be able to join the Motability scheme.
-This enables disabled people to use the enhanced rate to obtain a new car, powered wheelchair or scooter to help with getting around
+If you qualify for the enhanced rate, you may be able to join the Motability scheme.
+This lets disabled people use the enhanced rate to obtain a new car, powered wheelchair or scooter.

-You may also qualify automatically for the Blue Badge scheme, which allows people with mobility problems to park closer to places, services or facilities you may want to visit or use.
+You also automatically qualify for the Blue Badge scheme, which allows people with mobility problems to park closer to places, services or facilities you may want to visit or use.

 The PIP assessment is a test of your ability to take part in everyday life.
-It's a points-related assessment and is based on your ability to perform different activities relating to your daily living needs and your mobility.
+It's a points-related assessment and is based on your ability to perform different activities relating to certain daily living needs and your mobility.

-The number of points you score will determine whether or not you are entitled to either component of PIP and, if you are, at which rate.
+The number of points you score will determine whether or not you're entitled to either component of PIP and, if you are, at which rate.